 - laundry if requested

-- can cook crock pot meals through the night if requested
+- cook crock pot meals through the night if requested

 Typical overnight hours range from 7pm-7am.

-Whether your family needs to catch up on some much needed rest, or help navigating night time baby wakings, feedings and getting baby back to sleep, let me support and guide you.
+Whether your family needs to catch up on some much-needed rest or help navigating night time wakings, feedings, and getting baby back to sleep, let me support and guide you.

 Once or As Needed

-4 hours minimum during the day or 8 hours minimum overnight.
-Daytime and night time task descriptions above.
+There is a suggested 4-hour minimum during the day and 8-hour minimum for overnights.
+Daytime and nighttime task descriptions are above.

 Long Term Care